TypeScript

 import xxx from 'xxx';

-to temporarily ignore it.
+to ignore it temporarily.

 // @ts-ignore